-Instruct students to focus on Part 1 of the Student Research Plan and write a few sentences in their research journals about their research progress and next steps based on the process outcomes described in Part 1.
-Instruct students to use the language of the research standards (W.9-10.7 and W.9-10.8) when writing their journal responses.
+Instruct students to focus on Part 1 of the Student Research Plan and write a few sentences in their Research Journals about their research progress and next steps based on the process outcomes described in Part 1.
+Instruct students to use the language of the research standards (W.11-12.7 and W.11-12.8) when writing their journal responses.

-- Student responses vary, but may include: - I was able to narrow down the various topics surfaced in Skloot's text to a few areas of investigation that I thought were worth exploring.
-I quickly realized with my pre-searches that researching areas like the history of cell tissue research might not be personally interesting to me and did not lend itself to as many inquiry questions.
-Instead, I chose to investigate the major aspects of the use and selling of cell tissue because it is going to provide many paths to explore, as revealed in my variety of specific inquiry questions that I was able to develop in 10.3.2 Lesson 2. - 1 Consider having students write in a notebook or on a separate sheet of paper for the research journal.
-Students can file the research journal in the Research Portfolio, along with the vocabulary journal. - (i) While students are writing, consider distributing the 10.3.2 Lesson 2 assessment with feedback so students can use this information for the reflection journal.
-Then students may file the assessment in their Research Portfolios for later use. - 1 The purpose of the research journal is to hold students accountable to the research process.
-Fidelity to the process is vital if students are to conduct effective and efficient research.
-Providing students with an opportunity to reflect on the research process helps them build a foundation for inquiry that takes place in subsequent modules. - (i) The W.9-10.7 language aligns to Part 1 of the Student Research Plan includes: "Conduct short as well as more sustained research projects to answer a question (including a self-generated question)"
+- Student responses will vary based on individual research conducted, but may include: - I was able to narrow down the various topics surfaced in Wiesel's "Hope, Despair and Memory" to a few areas of investigation that I thought were worth exploring.
+I quickly realized with my pre-searches that researching areas like the responsibility to remember might not be personally interesting to me and did not generate as many inquiry questions.
+Instead, I chose to investigate the major aspects of preventing genocide because this topic provides many paths to explore, as revealed in the variety of specific inquiry questions that I developed in 11.3.2 Lesson 2. - Consider having students write in a notebook or on a separate sheet of paper for the Research Journal.
+Students can file the Research Journal in the Research Portfolio, along with the vocabulary journal. - While students are writing, consider distributing the 11.3.2 Lesson 2 assessment with feedback so students can use this information for the reflection journal.
+Then students may file the assessment in their Research Portfolios for later use. - The purpose of the Research Journal is to hold students accountable to the research process.
+Fidelity to the process is vital if students are to conduct high quality research as efficiently as possible.
+Providing students with an opportunity to reflect on the research process helps them build a foundation for inquiry that takes place in subsequent modules. - The W.11-12.7 language aligns to Part 1 of the Student Research Plan: "Conduct short as well as more sustained research projects to answer a question (including a self-generated question)."

-Instruct students to file the Student Research Plan in the front of their Research Portfolio and to organize 10.3.2 Lesson 2's homework and assessment in section 1.
+Instruct students to file the Student Research Plan in the front of their Research Portfolio and to organize 11.3.2 Lesson 2's homework and assessment in section 1.

-Students file their research and homework information.
+• Students file their research and homework information.